matej2/programmer-bookmarks/README.md

 Programmers live a very sedentary lifestyle, and thus the main problem isn’t usually overeating.
 The fact that you are not moving, exercising, or eating as well as others, further contributes towards having a strict diet plan.
 For those who are active, having a larger intake of food can be possible without gaining weight.
 But that’s not the case for most programmers.
 [Here](http://www.indianic.com/blog/general/the-best-food-for-programmers.html) are some food options programmers are bound to relish.

+If you eat smarter, the healthy food you put into your body can actually act as a brain booster and might just improve your workplace performance.
+Need lunch ideas for work, or some healthy snacks to stock up on?
+[These foods](https://www.monster.com/career-advice/article/brain-foods-stay-focused-0717)  can help keep your brain at its prime.

 ## Drinking